Free Walking Tour Berlin

 History and Architecture

-The Rotes Rathaus primarily functions as the seat of the Mayor and the governing administration of Berlin.
-Its impressive facade features intricate details, including numerous statues, ornate reliefs, and a prominent clock tower.
+The Rotes Rathaus mainly carries out the offices of the Mayor and the governing body of Berlin.
+This impressive construction has a number of statues, a large number of high reliefs, and a large clock tower.

 Interesting Facts